tmtsoftware/csw-pkg-demo/README.md

 * cd container2/target/universal/stage/bin; ./container2
 * cd container1/target/universal/stage/bin; ./container1

+Note: Instead of starting container2, you can do this:

+* cd containerX; bash containerX.sh

+This uses the sbt launcher and some configuration files to run the equivalent of container2.
+See [containerX](containerX/README.md) for more information.

 Optionally start the <a href="https://github.com/tmtsoftware/csw-play-demo">play-demo</a> web app:

 * cd ../play-demo; play run            # then open http://localhost:9000 in a browser